Exactly solvable pairing models in two dimensions: Simplified interactions: pure pairing models

-\emph{Simplified interactions: pure pairing models.}-- Generally, pairs $ \eta _{q}(k)$ and $\eta _{q^{\prime }}^{\dagger }(k)$ for different values of $q$ do not commute but are related.
+Generally, pairs $ \eta _{q}(k)$ and $\eta _{q^{\prime }}^{\dagger }(k)$ for different values of $q$ do not commute but are related to each other.
 As an ansatz, the BCS theory chooses the simplest $q=0$ pair component and neglects the others, which has been verified by numerous experiments.
-Motivated by this BCS (pure-pair) ansatz, I consider the family of all pure \emph{q-} components in the general Hamiltonian (\ref{general}).
-I also employ a sightly general separable couplings $V_{k,k^{\prime }}=Gg(k)g(k^{\prime }),$ where the BCS assumption $ V_{k,k^{\prime }}=G$ \ is a special case when $g(k)=g(k^{\prime })=1$.
+Motivated by this BCS ansatz, we consider the family of all pure \emph{q-} components in the general Hamiltonian (\ref{general}).
+We also employ a sightly general separable couplings $V_{k,k^{\prime }}=Gg(k)g(k^{\prime }),$ where the BCS assumption $ V_{k,k^{\prime }}=G$ \ is a special case when $g(k)=g(k^{\prime })=1$.
 The family of pure $q$ -component models can therefore be written as